We will track here amendments to this resource that reflect changes in law and practice.

 Exchange traded funds (ETFs) are typically open-ended CISs, the units of which are traded on regulated markets and investment exchanges.
 ETFs aim to replicate indices (such as the FTSE 100 or S&P 500) and are typically redeemable on a daily basis.
 Broadly, ETFs can be physical (where the fund invests directly in the underlying assets that comprise the index) or synthetic (where the fund gains exposure to the index by entering into a swap agreement with a counterparty).

-For more information about ETFs, see the following resources:
+For more information about ETFs, see:

 An unregulated fund is not authorised or recognised by a regulator (although the fund manager will typically be authorised or regulated).